 - While each variety of atog has its own diet, the chronatog is the most bizarre and is described as feeding on time... somehow.
 In the card game this is represented by the player skipping his next turn.

-- Mage: The Awakening: The Abyss as a whole constantly gnaw at reality, for it is anti-reality made manifest, a realm of contradiction, paradox and negation opposed to existence as we know it.
+- Mage: The Awakening: The Abyss as a whole constantly gnaws at reality, for it is anti-reality made manifest, a realm of contradiction, paradox and negation opposed to existence as we know it.

 - Unicron from Transformers eats universes.
 In every continuity he's the same individual, at some different point in his existence.
 Some universes he devours, others are saved from him, and he's shunted to the next one to begin the cycle anew.
 According to the Transtech Cybertronians, Unicron has succesfully terminated 1,176,325 universes so far (out of 15,962,782 catalogued by them).

 - Chrono Cross has the Time Devourer, the main antagonist of the game and the fusion of Lavos and Schala from the previous game.